 In the ants algorithm15 each trajectory in the ensemble begins the simulation on a particular potential energy surface and is integrated to the first decision point t_1 , at which it splits into two branches.
 One branch continues to follow the initial potential energy surface and is called the nonhopping branch, whereas the other branch hops to follow the unoccupied potential surface and is called the hopping branch.
-Each of these resulting branches is assigned a weight according to the transition probability $P{a\rightarrow b}(t_1)$ such that the total weight of both branches adds up to one, i.e., where $w{\rm hop}$ is the weight assigned to the hopping branch, and $w{\rm non}$ is the weight assigned to the nonhopping branch.
-The branches are then propagated independently, and each of them proceeds to additional decision points.
-The final weight of each branch is the product of all weights assigned at every decision point in that branch's history.
+Each of these resulting branches is assigned a weight according to the transition probability $P{a\to b}(t_1)$ such that the total weight of both branches adds up to one, i.e., where w{hop} is the weight assigned to the hopping branch, and w{non} is the weight assigned to the nonhopping branch.
+The branches are independent, and each of them proceeds to additional decision points.
+The weight of each branch is the product of all weights assigned at every decision point in that branch's history.
 As a result, the weights assigned to each branch get smaller and smaller as the number of branches gets larger and larger.
 The repeated branching process results into a swarm of trajectories that is analogous to a swarm of ants-hence the name, ants method.
-The advantage of this method is that it allows a trajectory to follow nonadiabatic events independent of the weights of the magnitudes of their probabilities.
+The advantage of this method is that it allows a trajectory to follow all nonadiabatic events independent of the weights of the resulting branches.
 However, this is also the major disadvantage of the ants method.
-An ants simulation with N{dec} decision points would result in $2^{N{dec}}$ branches for each initial trajectory.
-(Note that several initial trajectories are required to sample the initial conditions of the system.)
+A trajectory with N{dec} decision points would result in $2^{N{dec}}$ branches.
 When the ants method was first proposed, the primitive trajectory surface hopping algorithms then in use restricted surface transitions to predefined seams, thus keeping N{dec} small.
 However the modern algorithms based on fewest-switches considerations allow hopping decisions after every time step.

-$$w{\text{hop}} = P{a \to b}(t_n),$$
+$$w{\text{hop}} = P{a \to b}(t_n)$$

-$$w{\text{hop}} = 1 - P{a \to b}(t_n),$$ (1)
+$$w{\text{non}} = 1 - P{a \to b}(t_n) ,$$ (1)